ShenaeA/725-sftp/README.md

    c. the authorisation file must be in the '725-sftp/server/' folder

 ## Client
-Preface: this is the client used to gain acces to the remote host/SFTP server.
+Preface: this is the client used to gain access to the remote host/SFTP server.
 Currently the default port the client is connected to is port 9999, using "localhost' as the IP.
 If the connection isn't made there will be a response "Connection not made.
 Server may be inactive.", so make sure the server is running first.
-The client must be stored in the /client folder, as that is also where the storing of file transfers to client go.
+The client must be stored in the /client folder, as that is also where the storing of file transfers to client goes.

 To run the Client:
 1. Navigate to ../725-sftp/client and compile using "javac *.java"